PG1003/bitmap/reference.md

 ### `blue( color )`

 Returns the blue component value from a color.

+### `delta_e76( L1, a1, b1, L2, a2, b2 )`

+Takes two colors in the Lab color model and calculates the distance between two colors using the CIE76 formula.
+The value '0.0' means both colors are same.
+This calculation is faster but less accurate than [delta_e94](#delta_e94-l1-a1-b1-l2-a2-b2-) function.

 ### `delta_e94( L1, a1, b1, L2, a2, b2 )`